The Masovian Voivode Application Process

 - 5

-Submit at the consulate and pay the $118 USD fee
+Submit to the consulate and pay the $118 USD fee

 - 6